davebland/school-on-the-farm/README.md

 The intention is that this launch site will be replaced by a more comprehensive website once the business is up & running (with styles and branding carried through).
 ## Demo
-The site can be found live here.
+The site can be found live on [GitHub Pages](https://davebland.github.io/school-on-the-farm/).

 *Pic*